tmtsoftware/csw-python/README.md

 This package contains python APIs for the [TMT Common Software (CSW)](https://github.com/tmtsoftware/csw).

+_Note: See the `cbor-version` branch for the latest version, which uses CBOR instead of protobufs._

 ## CSW Event Service

 The python API for the [CSW Event Service](https://tmtsoftware.github.io/csw/services/event.html) makes use of classes generated from protobuf definitions, which define the structure of the events that are stored in Redis.
 Wrapper classes were added for convenience.